mattermost/docs/source/deployment/deployment.md

 Connects to and manages supported databases.

-### Horizontal Scaling (Enterprise Edition, available 2016)
+### High Availability (Enterprise Edition, available 2016)

-Large organizations needing high scale, high availability configurations can contact the [Enterprise team](https://about.mattermost.com/contact/) for advisory on how to configure and size Mattermost Enterprise Edition to support their specific needs.
-Depending on customer needs, multiple Mattermost servers may be configured with cache and event synchronization to horizontally scale the Mattermost service.
+Large organizations needing sophisticated, high scale, high availability configurations can contact the [Enterprise team](https://about.mattermost.com/contact/) for guidance on configuring and sizing Mattermost Enterprise Edition to support their specific needs.
+Multiple Mattermost servers may be configured with cache and event synchronization to horizontally scale the Mattermost service.

 ## Data Stores